RayAndrade/TheRayCode/CPP/Creational/AbstractFactory/Example2/README.md

     virtual Meal* createMeal() const = 0; // Creates a meal, to be implemented by concrete factories };
 ```
-### MealFactory.h
-This file defines an abstract factory interface with a pure virtual function `createMeal()`.
-This function is meant to be overridden by concrete factory classes to create specific meal objects.

-- `MealFactory`: Abstract factory class, defines a method `createMeal()` which will be implemented by its subclasses to create objects of type `Meal`.

 ### BreakfastFactory.h, LunchFactory.h, DinnerFactory.h, DessertFactory.h
 These files each define a concrete factory class that inherits from `MealFactory`.
 They override the `createMeal()` method to create and return a new instance of their corresponding meal type.